-In most cases, you do not have to adjust the I/O buffer size that is used by WebSEAL to communicate with clients or junctioned applications.
-However, you might see a benefit from increasing the client-facing I/O buffer size if the objects requested are mostly large.
+In most cases, you do not have to adjust the I/O buffer size that is used by the reverse proxy to communicate with clients or junctioned applications.
+However, you might see a benefit from increasing the client-facing I/O buffer size if the objects requested are mostly

-The io-buffer-size in the [server] stanza of the WebSEAL configuration file can be increased from its default size of 8192.
+The io-buffer-size in the [server] stanza of the reverse proxy configuration file can be increased from its default size of 8192.
 For SSL, the highest useful value is 16320.
 This value matches the largest size write that GSKit does.
-This change on an IBM P7+ server resulted in up to a 50% improvement in throughput for 50 KB responses.